Luca-Salgo/q4/README.md

-#I have no idea what I want to do for my quater 4 project.
-#I'm hoping to make a video game maybe learning a new language.
-#Maybe work with someone else to make the game.
+Me and Harrison are going to work on making a game together We both enjoy playing first person shooters, so that is what we are going to make We are going to be learning C++ to make the shooter.
+Still unsure on what we are going to do.